wang1680/CloudFlare-ImgBed-Docs/src/en/deployment/configuration.md

 #### Image Moderation

 The moderation channels support both nsfwjs and moderatecontent.com.
-The project comes with a default moderation channel (nsfwjs), but no service availability guarantee is provided.
-For high-frequency use of the moderation feature, it is recommended to configure it yourself by following the steps below.
+Please configure it yourself by following the steps below.

 ##### 1.moderatecontent.com